Willkie Farr & Gallagher LLP - True Picture

 Trainee Life

-How to get a Willkie Farr training contract
+How to get a Willkie training contract

-• Vacation scheme deadline (202): 20 December 2023
+• Vacation scheme deadline : Midday on 10 December 2025

 Applications

 There are four stages to each application.
 The first, the online application form, has “two questions: Why law?
 Why Willkie?” explains graduate recruitment manager, Gemma Baker.
 The application also includes “space for people to include their extracurricular activities and positions of responsibilities, as well as the standard work experience/employment and academic sections.”
-The important thing, warns Baker, is not to copy and paste from applications to other firms – which is sensible advice no matter what firm you’re applying for.
+The important thing, warns Gemma, is not to copy and paste from applications to other firms – which is sensible advice no matter what firm you’re applying for.
 Willkie reviews applications on a rolling basis but will not fill up places before the deadline.
-Baker emphasises “it is our strong recommendation that candidates only submit your application when they feel it is ready rather than submitting it as early as possible.”
+Baker emphasises: “It is our strong recommendation that candidates only submit your application when they feel it is ready rather than submitting it as early as possible.”

-Those who get past this stage are invited to an “interview with a partner and a senior associate,” which are “conducted on a CV-blind basis,” Baker tells us, and “take place either over Zoom or in person.”
-That interview focusses “on motivational questions and a commercial case study.”
-Baker adds, “we are real advocates of Rare’s contextual recruitment system, which we actively use throughout the screening process.
+Those who get past this stage are invited to an “interview with a partner and a senior associate,” which are “conducted on a CV-blind basis,” Gemma tells us, and “take place either over Zoom or in person.”
+That interview focuses “on motivational questions and a commercial case study.”
+Gemma adds: “We are real advocates of Rare’s contextual recruitment system, which we actively use throughout the screening process.
 We also make adjustments to each stage of the process upon request.”

 The vac scheme